terrillmoore/conduit-mfg/INITIAL-SETUP.md

 ![Rebooting after ssh](assets/mpower-enable-ssh-reboot.png)

-The device STATUS light will double flash for about a minute.
-Then the device will stay at 2 lights solid on for about two minutes.
+The Conduit STATUS light will double flash for about a minute.
+Then the Conduit will stay at 2 lights solid on for about two minutes.
 Once the STATUS light starts flashing again (or you get a login prompt on the dashboard), you can log in and complete the process.

 Log in using SSH: